blebbit/testnet/README.md

 ### Create accounts

-You can use the normal pdsadmin scrips, copied into the local pds directory for convenience.
+You can use the normal pdsadmin scripts, copied into the local pds directory for convenience.